Dabbett/Portfolio/README.txt

 ## About Me

 I am passionate about leveraging technology to create innovative solutions that make a positive impact.
-With a background in public service, I bring a unique blend of skills in high problem solving in the highest pressure enviroments and bring technical skills to get the job done well.
+With a background in public service, I bring a unique blend of skills in high problem-solving in the highest pressure environments and bring technical skills to get the job done well.

 ## Projects